Godzilla Minus One: Plot

 Former naval engineer Kenji Noda, a crewmate, becomes frustrated by the government's inaction.
 He devises a plan to destroy Godzilla by luring it out to Sagami Bay before surrounding it with Freon tanks and rupturing them, sinking the monster, and letting the resultant water pressure crush it.
 Should the plan fail, balloons will be inflated under Godzilla to force it back up, killing it through explosive decompression.
 To enact his plan, Noda has recruited navy veterans to crew disarmed IJN destroyers.
-Shikishima recruits Tachibana to repair a broken-down Kyushu J7W Shinden fighter.
+Kōichi recruits Tachibana to repair a broken-down Kyushu J7W Shinden fighter.
 He plans to kill Godzilla in a suicide attack by flying into its mouth and detonating explosive charges on board.
 He leaves Akiko in the care of his neighbor, Sumiko, before Godzilla resurfaces.

-As Shikishima lures Godzilla to the trap set by two destroyers, Sumiko receives a telegram intended for Shikishima.
+As Kōichi lures Godzilla to the trap set by two destroyers, Sumiko receives a telegram intended for Kōichi.
 Godzilla survives the initial plunge and then breaks free before being forced back up, sustaining serious but nonfatal injuries from the resultant decompression-induced barotrauma.
 With the help of a fleet of tugboats organized by Mizushima, another crewmate from the minesweeper, the ships haul Godzilla to the surface.
-Enraged, Godzilla prepares to destroy all the vessels with its heat ray, but Shikishima crashes the plane into Godzilla's mouth and destroys its head, causing the energy of the heat ray to tear its body apart.
-Having worried about his suicidal inclinations, the crew celebrates as Shikishima ejects before the explosion and parachutes to safety, using an ejection seat that Tachibana installed in the Shinden; despite agreeing to work on the Shinden on the understanding that Shikishima would kill himself to atone for his failure on Odo Island, Tachibana eventually implored him to let go of his guilt and continue living.
+Enraged, Godzilla prepares to destroy all the vessels with its heat ray, but Kōichi crashes the plane into Godzilla's mouth and destroys its head, causing the energy of the heat ray to tear its body apart.
+Having worried about his suicidal inclinations, the crew celebrates as Kōichi ejects before the explosion and parachutes to safety, using an ejection seat that Tachibana installed in the Shinden; despite agreeing to work on the Shinden on the understanding that Kōichi would kill himself to atone for his failure on Odo Island, Tachibana eventually implored him to let go of his guilt and continue living.

-Upon returning home, Sumiko gives Shikishima the telegram, which leads him to a hospital where he reunites with Noriko, who survived the destruction but has a black bruise creeping up her neck.
+Upon returning home, Sumiko gives Kōichi the telegram, which leads him to a hospital where he reunites with Noriko, who survived the destruction but has a black bruise creeping up her neck.
 (Note: Director Takashi Yamazaki confirmed at Godzilla Fest Osaka in April 2024 that the black mark on Noriko's neck was caused by Godzilla's "cells".)
 Meanwhile, a chunk of Godzilla's flesh begins to regenerate as it sinks deeper into the ocean.